-It's time to save this year's WrestleMania Day by covering a classic fighting game with outlandish arcade-style action.
+It's time to cover a classic fighting game with outlandish arcade-style action.
 Shawn looks so hip here.
 When I was a kid, I saw this game and went "Who are all those guys?
 Where are Hogan and Macho?"
+I saw the WWF New Generation as a bunch of midcarders, even when I wasn't watching wrestling yet.
+Even if I had been, the company itself did such a bad job passing any kind of torch from the old guard that most of the top New Generation guys WERE midcarders until they pulled themselves up by working against each other for several years.

-Got ourselves a nice shiny 32X title screen.
-This system didn't do that great in the grand scheme of things and didn't last long, but it was a little more powerful than the Super NES graphically.
+Got ourselves a shiny 32X title screen.
+This system didn't do that great in the grand scheme of things and didn't last long, but it was probably a little more powerful than the Super NES graphically.

 Your commentators for tonight's WrestleMania action: Jim Ross and Jerry "The King" Lawler!